 The North Shore Bed and Breakfast Association In case you'd like to treat yourself to some luxury before and/or after your canoe trip.

-Lutsen Tofte Tourism Association A great resource for places to stay and eat along Lake Superior's North Shore.
+Lutsen/Tofte Area Tourism A great resource for places to stay and eat along Lake Superior's North Shore in our neighborhood.

 Granite Gear Our good friends based in nearby Two Harbors, Minnesota, manufacture the canoe packs we rent.
 They are internationally known for their first rate backpacks and many other great products.
 They also have an outlet store at their facility in Two Harbors which is well worth a stop on your way up to Sawbill.
 Tell them we sent you!